The drop snatch is an exercise that trains strength, aggression, balance, timing and confidence for receiving the snatch.

 Start with the bar behind your neck, your hands in your snatch grip and your feet in the pulling position.
 Brace your trunk, set the shoulder blades tightly together, and ensure you’re balanced evenly over the whole foot.

-Because there is no upward drive on the bar preceding the downward punch of the body, drop snatch weights will be limited relative to the snatch balance, but with quick and aggressive lifters, may still be significant.
+Because there is no upward drive on the bar preceding the downward punch of the body, drop snatch weights will be limited relative to the snatch balance or heaving snatch balance, but with quick and aggressive lifters, may still be significant.
 If you maintain the hook grip when you turn the snatch over, use the hook grip in the drop snatch.

 The drop snatch is a good choice of exercises to develop speed and aggression in the final part of the snatch turnover, to develop precision in bar and foot placement and posture in the snatch turnover, and to develop strength and confidence in the receiving position of the snatch.
 It’s more appropriate than the snatch balance if speed and timing is more of the focus over loading.